Passion/Easter Week Chronology

 The chart is drawn to an accurate scale, 6 hours to the division.

-The black vertical lines indicate the changes between days, at sunset, in Jerusalem.
+The heavy vertical lines indicate the changes between days, at sunset, in Jerusalem.
 The Roman system of dates is offset from this by about 6 hours.

 This happened in the spring, near the equinox, so days and nights were very close to 12 hour each.
 (Though it is possible to show that the Bible’s clock is set at noon, and hours are always the same length.
 Observed sunset is thus unimportant.)